python/cpython/Doc/c-api/object.rst

    Calls a method of the Python object *obj*, where the name of the method is given as a Python string object in *name*.
 It is called with a variable number of :c:type:`PyObject\*` arguments.
 The arguments are provided as a variable number of parameters followed by *NULL*.

-Returns the result of the call on success, or *NULL* on failure.
+   Return the result of the call on success, or raise an exception and return *NULL* on failure.